nbk3at2/credit_card_users/README.md

 2. Build a classification model to predict if the customer is going to churn or not
 3. Optimize the model using appropriate techniques
 4. Generate a set of insights and recommendations that will help the bank
+### Solution Approach
+* To extract actionable insights from the data that Thera Bank has collected to identify key areas of focus
+* Perform EDA on Variables that influence the number of credit card users.
+* Build a classification model to predict if the customer is going to churn or not.
+* Optimize the model using appropriate techniques.
+* Summarize the insights and recommendations that will help the bank’s business.